ARIEL (Atmospheric Remote‐sensing Infrared Exoplanet Large‐survey)

 In April 2019, the ARIEL project launched a global competition series to find innovative solutions for the interpretation and analysis of exoplanet data.
 The first ARIEL Data Challenge invites professional and amateur data scientists around the world to use Machine Learning (ML) to remove noise from exoplanet observations caused by starspots and by instrumentation.
 3)

 The ARIEL Data Challenge Series was announced at the UK Exoplanet Community Meeting (EXOM) 2019 in London.Details of the ARIEL Data Challenge Series 2019 are available at: http://ariel-datachallenge.space

 ”The aim of launching the ARIEL Data Challenges is to build a wide international collaboration from our own research community and from other data analysis fields to develop a diverse range of solutions to the complex computational problems faced by the mission," said Prof Giovanna Tinetti of UCL, who is principal investigator of the ARIEL mission.

-• December 7, 2021: ESA and Airbus have signed a contract to move forward with the design and construction of the Atmospheric Remote-sensing Infrared Exoplanet Large-survey, Ariel, planned for launch in 2029.
+• December 7, 2021: ESA and Airbus have signed a contract to move forward with the design and construction of the Atmospheric Remote-sensing Infrared Exoplanet Large-survey, Ariel.
 4)

 - Ariel is the third in a trio of dedicated exoplanet missions conceived by ESA focusing on various aspects of this rapidly evolving subject area.
 It will follow Cheops, which launched in 2019, and Plato, scheduled for launch in 2026.